secureworks/aristotle/docs/disabled_rules.rst

 Identification
 --------------

-Disabled rules are identifed by the lines starting with the comment character ``#`` but containing what appears to be a valid rule.
+Disabled rules are identified by the lines starting with the comment character ``#`` but containing what appears to be a valid rule.
 Whitespace before and after the comment character, as well as trailing whitespace is disregarded.